Cloud Vulnerability DB

-The Prisna GWT WordPress plugin before version 1.4.14 contains a stored Cross-Site Scripting (XSS) vulnerability.
-The vulnerability was discovered and publicly disclosed on November 25, 2024, and was assigned CVE-2024-12680.
-This security issue affects the plugin's settings functionality and impacts WordPress installations using the Prisna GWT plugin (WPScan, NVD).
+The Prisna GWT WordPress plugin before version 1.4.14 contains a stored Cross-Site Scripting (XSS) vulnerability, discovered and publicly disclosed on November 25, 2024.
+The vulnerability affects the plugin's settings functionality and impacts WordPress installations using the Prisna GWT plugin.
+The issue has been assigned CVE-2024-12680 and received a CVSS score of 4.8 (MEDIUM) (WPScan, NVD).

-The vulnerability stems from improper sanitization and escaping of certain settings within the plugin.
-The issue specifically affects the template fields in the Advanced tab of the plugin's settings.
-The vulnerability has been assigned a CVSS score of 3.5 (low severity) and is classified under CWE-79 (Cross-Site Scripting).
-The vulnerability can be exploited even when the unfiltered_html capability is disallowed, which is particularly relevant in multisite WordPress setups (WPScan).
+The vulnerability stems from improper sanitization and escaping of certain settings within the plugin, specifically affecting the template fields in the Advanced tab of the plugin's settings.
+The issue has been classified under CWE-79 (Cross-Site Scripting) and can be exploited even when the unfiltered_html capability is disallowed, which is particularly relevant in multisite WordPress setups.
+The vulnerability has been assigned a CVSS v3.1 score of 4.8 with the vector string CVSS:3.1/AV:N/AC:L/PR:H/UI:R/S:C/C:L/I:L/A:N (WPScan, Wiz).

 When successfully exploited, this vulnerability allows high-privilege users such as administrators to perform Stored Cross-Site Scripting attacks.
 This could potentially lead to client-side code execution in the context of other users' browsers who access the affected pages (WPScan).